utexas-bwi/bwi_lab/bwilab_scripts/README.rst

 ------

 Uploads files from the current directory to the main BWI lab server.

+*This script is not normally run directly*.
+Use the ``bags`` script from `bwi_local`_, instead.

-Copies any newly-saved bag files in the current directory to the server, optionally deleting the local copy afterwards.
+The upload copies any new compressed bag files in the current directory to the server.
 Only files with names matching a specified prefix and ending with ``.bag`` will be copied.

-Files are stored in the ``~bwilab/robot/$HOSTNAME`` directory on the server, and ``$HOSTNAME`` should be set to the part of the full domain name preceding the first dot.
-Files already present on the server are neither sent or deleted.
+Files on the server are stored in the ``~bwilab/robot/$HOSTNAME`` directory.  ``$HOSTNAME`` should be set to the robot's name; if not defined, the output of the ``hostname`` command is used.
+Files already on the server will not be sent again.

 Options::